OpenHFT/Chronicle-Map/spec/3_2-lock-structure.md

  procedure fails.
  3. Read the lock state.
- 4. If the count word of the lock state is not equal to 0 (in case of acquiring the write lock) or 0x40000000 (in case of upgrading update to write lock), go to the step 7.
+ 4. If the count word of the lock state is not equal to 0 (in case of acquiring the write lock) or 0x40000000 (in case of upgrading update to write lock), go to the 7th step.
  5. If the wait count is 0, this procedure fails.
- 6. Perform a CAS operation on the whole lock structure, comparing the state, read on the step 3, with an updated state with the wait count decremented, and count word of 0x80000000 (the write lock flag set).
+ 6. Perform a CAS operation on the whole lock structure, comparing the state, read on the 3rd step, with an updated state with the wait count decremented, and count word of 0x80000000 (the write lock flag set).
 If the CAS operation succeeds, the time-limited acquisition succeeds.
-If the CAS operation fails, continue with the step 7.
+If the CAS operation fails, continue with the 7th step.
  7. Check if this time-limited procedure has run out of the time limit or the number of attempts.
  If it is, the time-limited acquisition fails, [deregister a wait](#deregister-wait) before exiting from this procedure (the result of the deregister wait procedure doesn't matter).
-Otherwise, continue from the step 3 of this procedure.
+Otherwise, continue from the 3rd step of this procedure, optionally performing some directives aimed to yield the resources at first, as described in the section about [time-limited read or update lock acquisition](#time-limited-read-or-update-lock-acquisition).

+ If the runtime of the Chronicle Map implementation has cooperative (rather than preemptive) scheduling of [threads](1-design-goals.md#threads), thread switch must be enabled before continuing with the 3rd step.
+Some explicit command is executed, letting the runtime to switch between green threads.

 Implementations doesn't make locking attempts indefinitely [for the same reasons, as in case of acquiring read and update lock](#time-limited-read-or-update-lock-acquisition).